The Sondheim Masterclass Oxford 1990 Page 2

 Alongside the masterclasses on certain Friday afternoons there was a series of lectures under the banner “Everything You Have Always Wanted To Know About Musicals But Were Afraid To Ask’.
 On the 19th of January came the inaugural discussion by Stephen which was followed by ‘A History of the Musical Theatre’ on 2nd of February, ‘Lighting and Stage Design’ on the 9th of February and on the 16th ‘Orchestration, Musical Direction and Sound Design' with Bill Brohn, David Caddick and Jonathan Tunick.
 The final one was on the 23rd of February ‘Producing In The Musical Theatre’ which was, of course, led by Cameron.
 Throughout the course of the masterclasses we were followed by a BBC team filming for an Omnibus programme ‘Sunday In The Park With Stephen’.

 As the masterclasses drew towards their conclusion we all prepared for a presentation of our work which would take the form of a half-hour version of each of the musicals we had been working on.
 Before each presentation we spoke a little about our various projects.
 The first of these took place in Oxford in June and then in July the presentations were repeated at the Lilian Baylis Studio, Sadler’s Wells.
 ‘Maddie’ went down well on both occasions.
 The following year the full-length show was workshopped at the National Theatre Studio.
-The presentations also introduced me to another very good friend, Kenny Wax, who fell in love with ‘Maddie’ and would produce it in London in 1997.
+The presentations also introduced me to Kenny Wax, who would produce 'Maddie' in London in 1997.

 The Sondheim Oxford Masterclass marked the first time in the UK a group of musical theatre writers had come together in this way.
 It allowed all of us present to develop our work, open it up to criticism and crucially hear performers sing and act it led with humour, wisdom, authority and lots of wonderful anecdotes by Stephen Sondheim.